Andy Breckman: Television work

 The Good Cop, another humorous murder-mystery series created and written by Breckman, debuted on Netflix in September 2018.
 (It ran for ten episodes before being cancelled.)
 The show starred Tony Danza as Tony Caruso Sr., "a disgraced, former NYPD officer who never followed the rules," and Josh Groban as his son, Tony "T.J."
 Caruso Jr., a squeaky-clean homicide detective.
 About the series, Breckman said, "Many cop shows feature dark and provocative material: psycho-sexual killers, twisted, grim, flawed detectives.
 Many address the most controversial issues of the day.
 I watch a lot of them.
 God bless 'em all.
 But the show I want to produce is playful, family-friendly, and a celebration of old-fashioned puzzle-solving."

 In October 2018, TBS announced it would be launching a new TV series, The Misery Index, starring members of the Tenderloins comedy troupe, based on Breckman's card game, "Shit Happens".
-Breckman developed the TV version with Ben and Dan Newmark of Grandma’s House Entertainment.
+Breckman developed the TV version with Ben and Dan Newmark of Grandma's House Entertainment.
 The series premiered on October 22, 2019.
 On December 3, 2019, it was announced the series was renewed for a second season.
 In 2021 it completed its third season.

-Breckman is professionally represented by Creative Artists Agency and 3 Arts Entertainment.
+Breckman wrote the screenplay for the feature-length film, Mr. Monk's Last Case: A Monk Movie, which aired on the Peacock Network in December 2023.
+The film reunited most of the cast of the original series.

+In 2024, CBS ordered a pilot for a new crime drama by Breckman with the working title Einstein.
+The show, about Albert Einstein's great grandson, is adapted from a German drama based on a short story by Katherine Heiny.
+The pilot was directed by Randy Zisk, who previously teamed with Breckman on Monk.

+A Hindi-language series, Mistry, based on Monk, debuted in 2025.

 Personal life

 Breckman lives in Madison, New Jersey with his wife, documentary filmmaker Beth Landau, whom he met on the dating pages of Nerve.com and who is nicknamed "Boo."
 They have two children.
 In 2011, Breckman and Landau were a featured couple in the documentary When Strangers Click, a film about internet dating.
 As an engagement present, Breckman named a murder victim after his fiancée (spelled "Beth Landow") in Monk's season two (2003) episode, "Mr. Monk Goes Back to School".
-He named a murder victim after her again in The Good Cop, season 1, episode 6, "Did the TV Star Do It?".

-He has three children from a previous marriage.